-In an interesting article, “Exercise-induced stress behavior, gut-microbiota-brain axis and diet: a systematic review for athletes” recently published in the Journal of the International Society of Sports Nutrition – Alison Clarke, talks about a suspected relationship that I have wondered for some time – and that is, endurance exercise impact on gut health and its systemic implications.
+In an interesting article, “Exercise-induced stress behavior, gut-microbiota-brain axis and diet: a systematic review for athletes” was published in the Journal of the International Society of Sports Nutrition – Alison Clarke, talks about a suspected relationship that I have wondered for some time – and that is, endurance exercise impact on gut health and its systemic implications.

 Think about it, the typical endurance athlete consistently has his/her body subjected to exercise sessions lasting anywhere from two to eight hours (and racing up to 30-40 hours), at a time.
 During this time,